|

 20 June 43

-The II./ Kampfgeschwader 40, then based in Lechfeld, is redesignated as the V./ Kampfgeschwader 2 with the 15th Staffel of the Kampfgeschwader 2 formed from the 5th Staffel of Kampfgeschwader 40.
+The II./ Kampfgeschwader 40, then based in Lechfeld, is redesignated as the V./ Kampfgeschwader 2 "Holzhammer" with the 15th Staffel of the Kampfgeschwader 2 formed from the 5th Staffel of Kampfgeschwader 40.
 Schmitter is appointed Staffelkapitän of 5./Kampfgeschwader 40 and likewise appointed as 15 staffel Kampfgeschwader 2's Staffelkapitän at the time of the redesignation.
 At this time the unit was based in Gilze Rijen under IX.
 Fliegerkorps utilizing Me 410A's and Do 217K's.

 10/11August 43